eaglepapa/House-Price-Prediction-using-Machine-Learning/README.md

 ### Exploratory Data Analysis
-EDA involved exploring the housing data to answer key questions, such as:
+EDA involved exploring the miami housing data to answer key questions, such as:
 -	What machine learning models can be performed using the provided dataset?
 -	What is the correlation between X and Y variables in the dataset?
 -	What is the best model among the other machine learning models?